devrajpatil27/Text-File-Compression/README.md

-# Text-File-Compression

-# Text File Compression in Java
+# Text File Compression and Decompression in Java

 ## Overview

-This Java project implements a simple text file compression program that reduces the size of text files using Huffman coding.
-Huffman coding is an optimal prefix coding technique that assigns shorter codes to more frequent characters, resulting in efficient compression.
+This Java project implements a text file compression and decompression program using a combination of Run-Length Encoding (RLE) and Huffman coding techniques.
+The algorithm aims to reduce the size of text files by efficiently representing repetitive sequences and frequently occurring characters while allowing decompression to reconstruct the original file.

-## How the Compression Works
+## How the Algorithm Works

-1. Huffman Coding:
+1. Compression:

+   - Run-Length Encoding (RLE):
-   - The algorithm starts by reading the input text file and calculating the frequency of each character in the file.
+     The algorithm starts with a pre-processing step using RLE.
+It scans the input text file and replaces consecutive repeated characters with a marker that denotes the character and the number of occurrences.
-   - It then builds a Huffman tree based on the character frequencies, where characters with higher frequencies have shorter codes.
-   - The Huffman tree is used to generate a mapping of characters to their corresponding Huffman codes.

-2. Compression:

-   - With the Huffman codes ready, the algorithm reads the input text file again, encoding each character with its corresponding Huffman code.
+     For example, if the algorithm finds "AAAAA" in the text, it will be compressed to "A5".

+   - Huffman Coding:
+     After RLE, the algorithm uses Huffman coding on the pre-processed data.
+It calculates the frequency of each character in the text and builds a Huffman tree based on these frequencies.
+     Characters that appear more frequently will have shorter codes in the Huffman tree, optimizing the compression.

+   - Output:
-   - The compressed output is written to a new file.
+     The compressed output is written to a new file, containing both the Huffman tree (for decompression) and the compressed data.

-3. Decompression:
+2. Decompression:

-   - To decompress a compressed file, the algorithm reads the compressed file and reconstructs the Huffman tree using the header information.
+   - Decompression is performed by reading the compressed file and reconstructing the Huffman tree from the header information.
-   - It then reads the compressed data and follows the Huffman codes to decode each character, recreating the original text.
+   - The compressed data is then decoded using the Huffman tree and expanded back to its original form using the RLE markers.

 ## Usage